IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

       require valid-user
     </Location>

-You can download a `sample ssl.conf file <../_static/installation/files/etc/httpd/conf.d/ssl.conf>`_.
+You can download a `sample ssl.conf file <../_static/installation/files/etc/httpd/conf.d/ssl.conf>`_ to compare it against the file you edited.

 Note that ``/etc/httpd/conf.d/shib.conf`` and ``/etc/httpd/conf.d/shibboleth-ds.conf`` are expected to be present from installing Shibboleth via yum.